11 Things You Might Not Have Known About Garlic

 Allicin helps nitric oxide release in the blood vessels, relaxing them and thus bringing about a drop in blood pressure.
 Keeping blood vessels relaxed and lowering blood pressure is good for the heart and the rest of the vascular system (and it’s tasty).

-The bulbs are packed with potassium, iron, calcium, magnesium, manganese, zinc, selenium, carotene beta, zea-xanthin, and Vitamin C.
+The bulbs are packed with potassium, iron, calcium, magnesium, manganese, zinc, selenium, beta-carotene, zeaxanthin, and Vitamin C.

 It’s believed that Egyptian pharaohs plied their pyramid-builders with garlic for strength, and an ancient Egyptian medical document—the Ebers Papyrus—counts a stunning 22 different medicinal uses for the plant.
 Garlic also pops up in texts from Virgil, Pliny the Elder, Chaucer, and Galen, all of which detail its various uses and share lore about the magic plant.